ibm-cloud-docs/FileStorage/working-with-snapshots.md

    Restoring a volume results in deleting all snapshots that were taken after the snapshot that was used for the restore.
    {: important}

-## Restoring storage volume to a specific point in time by using a snapshot from the SLCLI
+## Restoring storage volume to a specific point in time by using a snapshot from the CLI
 {: #restorefromsnapshotCLI}
 {: cli}

 You might need to take your storage volume back to a specific point in time because of user-error or data corruption.
 First, unmount your volume.

-Then, you can restore the volume with a snapshot from the SLCLI by using the following command.
+Then, you can restore the volume with a snapshot from the CLI by using the following command.
 ```sh
 # slcli file snapshot-restore --help
 Usage: slcli file snapshot-restore [OPTIONS] VOLUME_ID